deepmodeling/DeePTB/README.md

 |   `-- log.txt
 `-- train_config.json
 ```
-Here checkpoint saves our fitting files, where best indicate the one in fitting procedure which has lowest validation loss.
+Here checkpoint saves our fitting files, which best indicate the one in the fitting procedure which has the lowest validation loss.
 The latest is the most recent results.
 we can plot the fitting bandstructure as:
 ```bash
 dptb run -sk band.json  -i ./first/checkpoint/best_nnsk_b1.600_c1.600_w0.300.pth -o ./band
 ```
-``-i`` states initialize the model from the checkpoint file `./first/checkpoint/best_nnsk_b1.600_c1.600_w0.300.pth`. results will be saved in directory `band`:
+``-i`` states initialize the model from the checkpoint file `./first/checkpoint/best_nnsk_b1.600_c1.600_w0.300.pth`. results will be saved in the directory `band`:
 ```
 band/
 -- log/